youssefzaafan/Portfolio_YoussefZaafan/README.md

-# 📄 Software Testing & QA Portfolio – Youssef Zaafan
+# 📄Portfolio – Youssef Zaafan

 ## 👤 About Me
 I am a passionate Software Testing Engineer with a strong foundation in manual and automated testing.
-Skilled in SystemVerilog, UVM, and functional coverage for hardware verification, as well as using industry-standard tools like Selenium, Postman, and JMeter for software testing.
+Skilled in JAVA, OOP, SystemVerilog, UVM, and functional coverage for hardware verification, as well as using industry-standard tools like Selenium, Postman, and JMeter for software testing.
 I believe in delivering high-quality software by identifying issues early and ensuring robust, maintainable test processes.

 ---

 ## 📑 Curriculum Vitae
 [📥 Download My CV](./CV/Youssef_Zaafan_CV.pdf)
-*(Replace with your actual CV file path or upload your PDF in the CV folder)*

 ---